-Gould has returned to Rush after seven years in the Harvard system to be an attending physician with the psychiatry/medicine service.
+Cathleen Gould, MD, has returned to Rush after seven years in the Harvard system to be an attending physician with the psychiatry/medicine service.
 Prior to that, she completed medical school and a medical internship at Rush.
 While at Harvard, she did her residency at the combined training program of Massachusetts General Hospital and McLean Hospital.
-After completing her residency she worked on the trauma disorder unit at McLean as an inpatient attending psychiatrist.
-She also had an outpatient practice in women's psychiatric health and young adults.
+After completing her residency, she worked on the trauma disorder unit at McLean as an inpatient attending psychiatrist.
+Gould also had an outpatient practice in women's psychiatric health and young adults.
 She taught medical students and residents in the Harvard system.
 She brings her expertise in teaching medical students and residents and in young adults' and women's health.
 She is interested in quality improvement and will be involved the delirium quality improvement program for the psychiatric/medicine service.

 Kirk Harris, MD, is trained in both internal medicine and psychiatry.
 In addition to providing psychiatric consultation with the psychiatry/medicine service, he also integrates internal medicine and psychiatry in an outpatient geriatric practice.
 Harris has many interests, including pain management, unexplained medical symptoms and conditions at the interface of medicine and psychiatry.
 He graduated from Oberlin College with a BA in psychology/biopsychology and earned his MD at the Penn State College of Medicine.
 Prior to his medical training he participated in research at the Johns Hopkins Evidence-Based Practice Center.